-When installing the tack into thick fabric, gently push the gun and squeeze the trigger at the same time, so the tack begins to stretch while you are clicking it through the needle and into fabric.
+Then gently push the gun and slowly squeeze the trigger at the same time, so the tack stretches while you are clicking it through the needle and into fabric.

 Make sure both ends of the T are completely through the fabric.